bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2003_automating_iac_terraform_cloud.md

 ![Add environment variables](images/terraform_cloud_env_variables.png "Add environment variables")

-Go to Settings and select General.
+Go to the Workspace Settings and select General.
 From this settings screen, grab your workspace ID for the next step.

 ![Grab your workspace ID](images/terraform_cloud_workspace_id.png "Grab your workspace ID")